Proto-Italic language: Verbs

-Perfective formations
+Proto-Italic may have developed a type of sigmatic future formation, which is itself possibly reflected in the Old Latin and Sabellic sigmatic futures.
+For instance, compare the Old Latin sigmatic future form faxō to the standard Classical Latin non-sigmatic future faciam.
+The ultimate source of the sigmatic forms is unclear.
+The Old Latin sigmatic future has been related to a Proto-Indo-European s-desiderative suffix.
+There is semantic precedent in other Indo-European languages for a shift from a desiderative to a future meaning—compare the Ancient Greek s-future, such as in the Ancient Greek future form δήξομαι ("dḗxomai"), which may derive from the desiderative suffix -(h₁)seti.
+The sigmatic future indicative may have derived from the subjunctive of a Proto-Indo-European sigmatic aorist, and the Latin sigmatic aorist subjunctive may have derived from the optative of a Proto-Indo-European sigmatic aorist.
+If this theory is accepted, then the first sigmatic forms may have emerged prior to the aorist-perfect merger in Latin.

 During the transition from Proto-Indo-European into the Sabellic and Latino-Faliscan languages, the aorist and perfect merged into a single tense, referred to as the perfect in Latin and Sabellic grammar.
-In Latin and Sabellic, the perfect tense of a verb is formed via a unique perfect stem to which the inflectional endings are affixed.
+In Latin and Sabellic, the perfect tense of a verb consists of a unique perfect stem to which the inflectional endings are affixed.
 To form these perfect stems, both Italic branches often reused original aorist or perfect stems.
 In addition, there were some new innovations within the perfective aspect, with the -v- perfect (in Latin amō, amāvī) and the -u- perfect (moneō, monuī) being later innovations, for example.
 Latin more typically preserved original sigmatic aorists, such as in the case of dīx-, whereas Sabellic often preserved original root aorists.
 However, neither Italic branch exclusively preserved one type of aorist or perfect stem: The Latin perfect stem dīx- continues the Proto-Indo-European s-aorist dḗyḱst, but the perfect stem peper- continues the Proto-Indo-European reduplicated perfect pepórh₃e, and the perfect stem iēc- continues the full-grade k-aorist (H)yéh₁kt.
 Moreover, the chosen stems in the two Italic branches are usually opposite: Where Latin continues an original perfect form, Sabellic typically preserves an aorist, and vice versa.
 According to Rix, if a verb stem is present in both the Latino-Faliscan and Sabellic branches, the present stem is identical in 90% of cases, but the perfect in only 50% of cases.